manticoresoftware/manticoresearch/manual/Creating_a_table/Local_tables.md

 In Manticore Search, there are two ways to manage tables:
 ## Online schema management (RT mode)
 Real-time mode requires no table definition in the configuration file.
 However, the [data_dir](../Server_settings/Searchd.md#data_dir) directive in the `searchd` section is mandatory.
-Index files are stored inside the `data_dir`.
+Table files are stored inside the `data_dir`.

 Replication is only available in this mode.